An optimization framework for resilient batch estimation in Cyber-Physical Systems

 \subsection{Performances in the presence of dense noise}

 We consider now the more realistic scenario where the process noise $\left\{w_t\right\}$ and the measurement noise $\left\{v_t\right\}$ are nonzero.
 We further assume them to be bounded, white and uniformly distributed.
 For the numerical experiments these signals are sampled from an interval of the form $\interval{-a}{a}$.
-We conduct the estimation with the estimator \eqref{eq:def_est} in which the loss functions $\phi_t$ and $\psi_t$ in \eqref{eq:V} are specified as in the beginning of Section \ref{part:v}.
+For comparison purpose, we conduct the estimation with several estimators: \begin{itemize} \item an instance of the estimator \eqref{eq:def_est}, denoted $\mathcal{E}_{\ell_2^2,\ell_1}$ in the sequel, in which the loss function $\phi_t$ is quadratic and $\psi_t$ is the $\ell_1$-norm and $\lambda=1000$ (see \eqref{eq:V} and \eqref{eq:phi_f}-\eqref{eq:psi_f}) \item an instance of the estimator \eqref{eq:def_est} denoted $\mathcal{E}_{\ell_1,\ell_1}$ in which both loss functions $\phi_t$ and $\psi_t$ are the $\ell_1$-norm with $\lambda=10$ \item the estimator $\mathcal{E}^\circ$ defined in \eqref{eq:Constrained-Estimator} \end{itemize} In addition we implement oracle versions\footnote{By oracle version of an estimator, we refer here to an implementation of this estimator which is aware of the sparse noise sequence $\left\{s_t\right\}$. } of $\mathcal{E}_{\ell_2^2,\ell_1}$ and of $\mathcal{E}_{\ell_2^2,\ell_2^2}$ (the latter corresponding to an instance of $\mathcal{E}$ where both $\phi_t$ and $\psi_t$ are instantiated as quadratic functions).